 The goals of DDP for parents or primary caregivers are:

 Three other programs are developing as attachment-based therapies.
-They are not rated at this time because not enough studies have been completed to consider them as evidence-based.
-These attachment-based therapies include:
+They are not rated at this time because not enough studies have been completed to consider them as evidence based.
+These attachment-based therapy techniques include:

-In the quest to heal children from issues related to trauma and attachment, new therapies have been emerging over the last decade.
+In the quest to heal children from issues related to trauma and attachment, new attachment-based therapy methodologies have been emerging over the last decade.
 Evidence-based practices are emerging as trust-based, relationship-centered interventions which have not proven to be dangerous or harmful to children.